4 Tips for Surviving Long Haul Flights

 It can be difficult to sleep for 15 hours straight especially if you are flying coach.
 If you’re lucky, you may do 4 hours.
 How do you burn up the remaining time?
 One of the first things people will think of especially if they are going on a business trip, is work.
 Sure, writing proposals and filling spreadsheets may burn up an hour or two but it does little to really calm you.

-If you want to escape the crippling boredom, consider books, movies and headphones.
-Something that takes you on a virtual journey elsewhere and draws your mind away from all that’s around you.
+If you want to escape the crippling boredom there’s always movies or music, but we suggest considering books.
+Nothing takes you on a virtual journey elsewhere and draws your mind away from all that’s around you better.
+Just allow author J.D.
+Barker to take you on a thrilling, suspense-filled adventure and next thing you know you have arrived at your destination.

 2. Bring the Right Gear